 About Fees Study Entry Prospects How to apply Faculty of Arts, Cultures and Education MA in Education and Leadership Postgraduate - Taught MA Open for admission in 2019/20 Open for admission in 2020/21 Start in September Full time Part time MA 1 year 2 years How to apply About the course This pathway is aimed at those responsible for the policy, provision or practice of leading learning in educational settings.
 The degree award is based on the premise that the foremost task of all leaders in educational settings is to create and develop the most effective and efficient learning environment for the student body that they serve.
 The degree is suitable for: Head teachers, principals and other senior staff in educational organisations Education officers, inspectors and advisers at local or national level MA in Education and Leadership can be studied one year full-time, or two years part-time.
 What you'll study You may exit the programme after stage 1 with a Postgraduate Certificate in Education, or after stage 2 with a Postgraduate Diploma in Education if you have earned sufficient credits.
 Core modules All modules are subject to availability and this list may change at any time.
 Contemporary and Critical Perspectives in Education Research Methodologies in Education International and Intercultural Perspectives on Education You will be introduced to topics such as international and intercultural education, teaching and learning in culturally diverse settings; international schooling and higher education; local and global inequalities in education; and global citizenship and human rights education.
 Educational Leadership and Management This module draws upon leadership theory and applies it to the field of education.
 In so doing, it will enable you to explore basic, applied and specific theoretical concepts associated with leadership for education.
 Dissertation You will make an original contribution to research by designing, carrying out and writing up your own project on a topic you choose, supported by your dissertation supervisor.
 Come to an open day Grab a prospectus Where you'll study The location below may not be the exact location of all modules on your timetable.
 The buildings you'll be taught in can vary each year and depend on the modules you study.
 Hull Campus Click to view directions on Google Maps Get in touch Admissions +44 (0)1482 466850 International Enquiries Related courses MA in Education MA in Education and Early Childhood MA in Pedagogy and Practice MA in Education and Digital Technologies MA in Education, Inclusion and Special Needs Education research degrees “The quality of the training I’ve received at the University of Hull, together with my school experience, was outstanding and most enjoyable."
-Simon Baldwin, PGCE (Chemistry) Fees and funding Home/EU: £6,755 A new system of postgraduate loans for Masters degrees in the UK are now available.
-They provide up to £10,609 for full-time and part-time taught and research Masters courses in all subject areas.
+Simon Baldwin, PGCE (Chemistry) Fees and funding Home/EU: £7,000 A new system of postgraduate loans for Masters degrees in the UK are now available.
+They provide up to £10,906 (subject to parliamentary approval) for full-time and part-time taught and research Masters courses in all subject areas.
 For more information, visit our Postgraduate Loans page.
-The fees shown for Home/EU are for 2018/19 entry.
-The fees for 2019/20 have not yet been confirmed, and may increase.
 International: £14,000 International applicants may need to pay a tuition fee deposit before the start of the course.
 Visit our tuition fee deposit page for more information.
 Graduate Studentship The University of Hull is pleased to offer graduates progressing from undergraduate to postgraduate taught study a £1,000 studentship towards the cost of their tuition fees.
 Find out if you’re eligible by visiting the University of Hull Graduate Studentship page.
 International Scholarships and Bursaries For a list of all scholarships and bursaries for international students, please visit the International Scholarships and Bursaries page.
 We also offer an International Studentship Scheme Discount of up to £3,500.
 UK and EU Scholarships and Bursaries The University offers a range of scholarships to help you with your studies.
 For more information, please visit the UK and EU Scholarships and Bursaries page.
 Our postgraduate degrees give teachers and other professionals the skills, knowledge and leadership qualities to make a difference to the lives of children, young people and adults.
 Strong partnerships with hundreds of schools, colleges, community organisations and early years settings.
 Our range of programmes allow you to specialise in a particular age range or area.
 We have strong partnerships for initial teacher training and offer a wide range of PGCE programmes at postgraduate level.
 Entry requirements A minimum of 2.2 Honours degree (or international equivalent) in a related subject or appropriate professional experience is generally required.
 International students If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.
 This course requires academic IELTS 6.0 overall, with no less than 5.5 in each skill.
 For other English language proficiency qualifications acceptable by this University, please click here.
 If your English currently does not reach the University's required standard for this programme, you may be interested in one of our English language courses.
 Visit your country page to find out more about our entry requirements.
 Future prospects Our Masters students explore a range of current educational practice, looking at key issues and policy.
 Graduates leave with reflective and practical skills and the knowledge they need to contribute to their chosen learning community.